Izzimach/react-pixi/README.md

 To control a 3D scene with React, see [react-three](https://github.com/Izzimach/react-three/)

-## Install with Bower
+## Install Via Bower

+If you just want to use react-pixi and not build it, you can install it using bower.

 ```
 bower install react-pixi
 ```

 Then include one of the javascript files in dist, such as dist/react-pixi.js.
-If you include this into your webpage via a script tag:
+You will also need to include Pixi:

 ```
+<script src="bower_components/pixi.js/bin/pixi.dev.js"></script>
 <script src="bower_components/react-pixi/dist/react-pixi.js"></script>
 ```

-Then "React" will appear in the global namespace and the new React-PIXI components are available under "ReactPIXI" Also, you need to include the dependencies: lodash and pixi.js.
+React willappear in the global namespace as `React` and the new React-PIXI components are available under the `ReactPIXI` namespace.

-Note that react-pixi includes its own internal copy of React (currently 0.11) so you should not include the standard React library.
+Note that react-pixi includes its own internal copy of React (currently 0.12.1) so you should not include the standard React library.
 Doing so might give wierd results!

-## Building
+## Building From Source

 You will need node, npm, and bower.
 You should probably install gulp globally as well.